 - On the right is a search box where you can type in location names to go to that location on the map.
 Note that this is powered by the same search used by Google Maps; portal names may or may not work here.

-- Above the search box are four additional items.
+- Above the search box are three additional items.
 The leftmost one is labeled “Passcode.”
 You can click on it to show a field where you can enter passcodes for redemption.